 Yarn Box Packaging

 For my special yarn boxes I use cardboard boxes, often lined with tissue paper.
 Occasionally I will also package a large yarn order in a box, and sometimes this box will be reused from something I have received.
 When yarn is wrapped individually eg. Advent Boxes, I use recyclable paper bags.
 I use strong paper tape to seal the boxes.

 All printing I do myself is done with my Eco Tank printer, saving a lot of ink cartridge packaging.
-Wherever possible I use recycled paper, although for some things to achieve a high print quality this is not possible.
+Wherever I can I use recycled paper, although to achieve a high print quality this is not always possible.
 Where I cannot use recycled paper I make sure the paper I use is sourced from sustainably managed sources and is as eco friendly as possible.
 Most has the EU Eco Label and is FSC certified, and much of it is produced using low carbon methods or is carbon neutral.